Here are 3 Design Principles when applying Design Thinking to creating next generation Web, mobile or Software-as-Service (SaaS) apps:

 When designing a next generation Web, mobile or SaaS app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a big and important problem.

 With Lean Thinking, this means removing steps or tasks that are wasteful or unnecessary.
 This journey must be a Meaningful Journey: from the login page to logout, when the task(s) or work is done.

 #2.
 Fierce Reduction

-When users get confused with apps, it's usually because what they are confronted with on a page view offers too many choices of what to do next.
+When users get confused with Web, mobile or SaaS apps, it's usually because what they are confronted with on a page view offers too many choices of what to do next.
 Often, there is no obvious place to go or action to take next.

 What's needed is a Fierce Reduction mindset: a way to eliminate everything on each screen that distracts from any action at each stage of what should be a Meaningful Journey to complete one or more tasks.

 When designing a Meaningful Journey and applying Fierce Reduction, it is better to have more clicks or swipes through pages of a Web, mobile or SaaS app, than add too many options in any given page or screen view.